chemzqm/reactive-lite/doc/interpolation.md

 <h3 id="how-works">How does the interpolation works?</h3>

-It just generate functions for each interpolation, for the interpolation `{first}` ,the function would be:
+Reactive-lite would generate functions for each interpolation, for the interpolation `{first}` ,the function would be:

 ``` js
 function (model) {
   return model.first
 }
 ```

-For function `fulllname`, the function is:
+For interpolation `fulllname`, the function is:

 ``` js
 function (model) {
   return model.fullname()